earlgreyhot1701D/janus-clew/README.md

 # Open browser → http://localhost:3001
 # Click through tabs: Timeline, Skills, Patterns, Export
 ```

+**Note on Hackathon Demo:** The demo video uses pre-populated mock data to show the full system capabilities.
+The AgentCore agent is deployed to AWS Bedrock (see deployment section below).
+Due to time constraints during the 3-week hackathon sprint, the live CLI analysis was captured with mock data for the submission video, but the underlying system is fully functional with live AgentCore integration available post-hackathon.

 🚀 Deploying to AWS Bedrock AgentCore
 **Prerequisites**